Bhavya1307/FeelDance/README.md

 3. **Create a database:**
    - Open phpMyAdmin (usually accessible via http://localhost/phpmyadmin)
-   - Create a new database called feeldance2
+   - Create a new database called feel_dance

 4. **Import the database schema:**
    - Import the database.sql file located in the project root directory into the feeldance2 database